Understanding The Meaning of Latin Plant Names Can Open Up a Whole World of Hidden Meaning and Beauty in the Garden

 Writing Gardening, Horticultural, Marketing & PR Content

 For those interested in how to write great marketing and PR articles to market an organisation the above article was published in 2008 as the first in a series of 72 pages in a couple of “glossy” magazines that fitted the reader profile of my clients target audience.
 The client, a college, wanted to recruit adult students to horticultural courses and, rather than write adverts, I decided to use more in-depth “value” articles, that evidenced my client’s field of expertise.

-It was fortunate that I also have a horticultural background (I owned and ran a horticultural nursery for nine years) and was fluent in this type of content.
+It was fortunate that I also have a horticultural background (I owned and ran a horticultural nursery for many years) and was fluent in this type of content.

 Vulgare when used as part of a Latin plant name simply means common.